subspace/subspace-page/README.md

 ## Subspace Client

 The **subspace client** is a javascript library that can run in a **node.js** or **browser** runtime.
-It allows you to build client side applications for web, mobile, or desktop apps using the subspace protocol and device network.
+It allows you to build client-side applications for web, mobile, or desktop apps using the subspace protocol and device network.

 Subspace is a decentralized NoSQL database, or key-value store, that has a simple get(), put() API.
 Data hosted on subspace is sharded across a network of persistent mobile devices.
 Subspace hosts set aside local disk space in order to earn subspace credits, which they receive for hosting and serving data for subspace apps.